steve-doc/fortyfoot/README.md

 This section contains a series of links to external web sites with accompanying images and titles.
 Arranged in 3 columns for larger screens, adjusting down to 2 the 1 column for smaller screens.

-All external links have aria labels to aid accessability.
+All external links have aria labels to aid accessability and open a seperate window/tab.

 * #### Footer
 ![Footer screen grab](assets/images/readme-images/footer.png)

 Contains a Navigation Bar and links to external social media sites, both horizantally centered and arranged on above the other.

-All external links have aria labels to aid accessability.
+All external links have aria labels to aid accessability and open a seperate window/tab.

 * #### History of 40 Foot Page
 ![History Section screen grab](assets/images/readme-images/history.png)